Out of the Box – how to resolve simple litter box problems

 Each time the cat uses somewhere other than the litter box they are establishing a new pattern.
 It will be important to stop this pattern quickly and to eliminate all odors with an enzyme cleaner to keep the cat from being drawn back to that spot.
 Do not steam clean, as this will set the odor and make it more difficult to prevent the cat from continuing to eliminate in that area.

 For a cat, elimination isn’t just a biological function.
 It’s also a way to let others in the area know what its territory is.
-That territory includes not only your house but you, its food, bedding, toys, etc.
+That territory includes not only your house but you, the food, bedding, toys, etc.

 Cats need to stake out their territory.
 If you’re introducing a new cat, this is very important not only to the new cat but the current ones.
 Changes can create anxiety, especially when they’re dramatic and not introduced slowly.